 Base Salary.
 Salary ranges and individual salaries for executive officers are reviewed annually, and salary adjustments are generally effective on March 1 of each year.
-In determining individual salaries, the Committee considers the market levels of similar positions at our peer group companies and survey data, the individual executive's performance and experience in the position, and our salary increase guidelines.
+In determining individual salaries, the Committee considers the market levels of similar positions at our Benchmark companies and survey data, the individual executive's performance and experience in the position, and our salary increase guidelines.
 These guidelines permit annual salary increases depending on the executive's individual performance during the prior year against results-based objectives established at the beginning of each year, and the executive's leadership performance as measured against the following nine leadership competencies:

-· Propensity to Lead
+- · Propensity to Lead

-- · Conceptual Thinking/Decision Making
+- Conceptual Thinking/Decision Making

-- · Passion for Results
+- Passion for Results

 - Adaptability

-- · Learning Agility
+- Learning Agility

-- · Authenticity
+- Authenticity

 - Communication for Impact

-- · People Management
+- People Management

 - Collaboration/Teamwork

 In addition, executives and other employees may receive an additional increase if warranted because of promotion, retention concerns, or market conditions.
-In general, an experienced executive who is performing at a satisfactory level will receive a base salary at or around the median of our peer group companies.
+In general, an experienced executive who is performing at a satisfactory level will receive a base salary at or around the median of our Benchmark companies and survey data.
 Executives may be paid above or below the median depending on their experience and performance.

-The base salaries paid to our named executive officers in 2009 can be found in the Summary Compensation Table below.
+The base salaries paid to our named executive officers in 2010 can be found in the Summary Compensation Table below.

 Annual Cash Incentives.
-Consistent with our compensation objective to support a performance-oriented environment, our executive compensation program includes an annual cash incentive program to motivate and reward executives in achieving our annual financial performance objectives and individual performance goals.
+Consistent with our compensation objective to support a performance-oriented environment, our executive compensation program includes an annual cash incentive program to motivate and reward executives for their efforts in achieving our annual financial performance objectives and individual performance goals.

-The target level for these annual payments is a percentage of the executive's base salary, and that percentage is compared to the median of the peer group and survey data comparison described above and is set as described under "Total Direct Compensation."
+Target Payout Levels.
+The target level for these annual payments is a percentage of the executive's base salary, which is compared to the target median of the Benchmark and survey data comparison described above and is set as described under "Total Direct Compensation."
 The range of possible payouts is expressed as a percentage of the target level and is determined based on competitive factors and the goal of encouraging a performance-oriented environment.
-The target payment amounts and range of possible payouts for 2009 were as follows:
+The range of possible payouts for 2010 was 0 -138% of the target payment amounts as follows:

+Payment Amount

-Payment Amount Possible Payout Chief Executive Officer 75% of base salary 0% - 150% of Other Named Executive Officers 55% of base salary target payment amount $0\% - 150\%$ of target payment amount
+Chief Executive Officer 75% of base salary

+Chief Financial Officer 60% of base salary

+Other Named Executive Officers 55% of base salary